ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

     user-log-to emerg
 }
 ```
-Here, `10.10.10.1` is the Splunk server and F5 will send logs to `9514/udp` and `9515/tcp` of Splunk.
-In filter section, we set the severity level from informational to emergency for syslog (/var/logs/ltm).
+Here under `include` section, `10.10.10.1` is Splunk server IP and F5 will send logs to `9514/udp` and `9515/tcp` port of Splunk.
+In filter section, we set the severity level from informational to emergency for SYSLOG (/var/logs/ltm).

-4. Change the date format to `iso-date`;
+4. Change date format to `iso-date`;
 ```
 user@(f5serv1)(cfg-sync In Sync)(Standby)(/Common)(tmos)# modify sys syslog iso-date enabled user@(f5serv1)(cfg-sync In Sync)(Active)(/Common)(tmos)# save /sys config